Ameliafauziah/Amelia-Hari-Fauziah_Hands-on-1-MLOps_Data-Scraping/README.md

 - **Solution Options:**
   - Use **Selenium** to automate scrolling and trigger JavaScript-rendered content.
   - Explore whether the site offers a **REST API** to access full data programmatically.

-- Cosine similarity was calculated to measure the closeness between course contents.

-- Based on these similarities, a function was implemented to recommend the top N most similar courses.